 My first non-fiction release, The Art of Reading: How Reading Can Help You Become a Better, More Productive Writer, is now out on all major e-book outlets!
 Pre-order The Art of Reading on Kindle, Nook, Kobo, Apple iBooks, and Smashwords.
 A paperback version is also available on release day.
 Click here for more information.

 J.D.
 Cunegan is known for his unique writing style, a mixture of murder mystery and superhero epic that introduces the reader to his comic book-inspired storytelling and fast-paced prose.
 A 2006 graduate of Old Dominion University, Cunegan has an extensive background in journalism, a lengthy career in media relations, and a lifelong love for writing.
-Cunegan lives in Hampton, Virginia, and next to books, his big passion in life in auto racing.
+Cunegan lives in Hampton, Virginia, and next to books and art, his big passion in life in auto racing.
 When not hunched in front of a keyboard or with his nose stuck in a book, Cunegan can probably be found at a race track or watching a race on TV.
-Follow J.D. on Facebook, Twitter, and Goodreads, and you can also become a Patron.

 J.D.
 Cunegan books out now*

 Bounty (Jill Andersen #1)

 Behind the Mask (Jill Andersen #4)

 Betrayal (Jill Andersen #5)